rhidm/idm-qa/idm-qa.md

 1. Can IdM scale to support at minimum 100,000 Linux/Unix identities, including 15,000 Linux/Unix server identities?
 	* IdM can support 100,000 different identities inclusing users, groups, hosts, host groups, netgroups and kerberized services.
 The IdM based solution supports up to 20 replicas in flexibile topology.
 SSSD containes caches that allows reducing the load on the central IdM servers.

+1. Can password complexity rules be changed?
+	* Password policies are able to be defined and modified either in the GUI or using the CLI.
+See the [Linux Domain Identity, Authentication, and Policy Guide](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html-single/Linux_Domain_Identity_Authentication_and_Policy_Guide/index.html#about-pwd-policy) for more information.

 ## Integration
 1. Does IdM support cloud Infrastructure As A Service (IAAS) endpoints?
 	* Any Linux system that has corresponig SSSD and IdM client software can be joined into IdM environment.

 1. Does IdM leverage service-discovery to reduce expense of endpoint configuration and ensure changes in the sources of authentication services are rapidly and consistently picked-up?
 	* The default configuration of the SSSD is to use service discovery (via DNS SRV records) to determine available servers.

+1. How does IdM handle caching?
+Can the cache be cleared?
+	* IdM uses SSSD's caching feature.
+To clear the cache, see the [Red Hat Enterprise Linux Deployment Guide](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Deployment_Guide/sssd-cache.html)

 1. Does IdM provide automation for endpoint enrollment and configuration, possibly leveraging existing configuration management solution such as Puppet (Manageability, Integration)?
 	* The clients can be enrolled by running ipa-client-install command.
 There are publicly available Puppet modules to automate this process.
 Satellite 6 is also able to orchestrate automatic client enrollment.